sentclose/sentc-docs/docs/guide/README.md

 flutter pub add sentc_flutter_secure_storage
 ```

-and then just replace the storage in the option.
+and then replace the storage in the option.

 ```dart
 import 'package:sentc/sentc.dart';